Back to Events

 Organized by the 2024 AAD-NY Steering Committee.*

-About AAD-NY
+About CPR's 2nd Annual AAD-NY

 CPR held the inaugural AAD-NY on December 8, 2023 at the New York City Bar Association.
 It was such a resounding success that we decided to make it into an annual event.
 (CPR Members can click here to view the recordings of the 2023 AAD-NY event.)